 After running this command your scripts will start building and you can see a message like wp-scripts start as shown in the screenshot below.

-Now, open your posts section and click on add block in the left top and search for your custom block. add some content inside it and save it. after saving your post view post and you can see your first custom block there.
+Now, open your posts section click on add block in the left top, and search for your custom block. add some content inside it and save it. after saving your post view post you can see your first custom block there.